huynh-fr/AzureCustomVision/README.md

 ### 2) Unity

 Download this project and extract it at your PC's root (C:\Hololens\).
-Open it in Unity.
+Open Assets\Scenes\CustomVisionScene.unity in Unity.
 Check that your project is set like in [Chapter 3](https://docs.microsoft.com/en-us/windows/mixed-reality/mr-azure-310#chapter-3---set-up-the-unity-project).
 Also, for step 7.b. check under Capabilities : InternetClient, WebCam, Microphone, SpatialPerception.
 Paste the information you copied in Chapter 2 in the CustomVisionAnalyser and CustomVisionTrainer classes specific variables.